This vegan corn chowder highlights the sweetness of fresh corn. The creaminess comes from potatoes so it’s totally dairy free!

 I haven’t had corn chowder in a few years because most are made with cream or milk.
-Just the other day I saw bunches of fresh corn Whole Foods.
-I knew right then I needed to make some of my own!
+Just the other day I saw bunches of fresh corn Whole Foods and I knew right then I needed to make some of my own.

-I was talking to a few of my blogger friends the other day telling them I’m usually not inspired by produce at the grocery store.
-I get ideas for my recipes mostly from old favorites that I veganize or from meals in restaurants that I think I can recreate (like my Ranch Pasta Salad or my Mongolian Soy Curls) so I was totally surprised by being inspired by seeing this corn.
+I usually get ideas for my recipes from veganizing old favorites or from meals in restaurants that I loved and want to recreate (like my Ranch Pasta Salad or my Mongolian Soy Curls).
+After seeing the corn all bright and inviting, I was totally inspired to make some vegan corn chowder.

-Corn sometimes gets a bad wrap because of the carb content.
-Nutrition-wise, corn does contain a good amount of carbs but it’s not the same type of carbs as say white bread.
-Corn also contains a good amount of protein as well as vitamin B6, iron, and magnesium so give corn a chance!
+Corn sometimes gets a bad wrap because of the carbohydrate content.
+Nutrition-wise, corn does contain a good amount of carbs but it’s not the same type of carbs as say white bread because corn contains fiber.
+Corn also contains some protein as well as vitamin B6, iron, and magnesium – so give corn a chance!

 - 2 TB olive or coconut oil

-- 2 small Idaho potatoes , chopped small
+- 2 small Idaho potatoes chopped into small peices

 - 2.5 cups vegetable broth